akadouri/arielsartistry/source/_posts/greenlake.md

 ### Initial Research Questions:

 1. In what order this area develop?
-How and why did it develop this way? <br> I would like to look at the zoning map for this area, since it’s clear that only a portion is zoned for high rise apartments and the bordering areas are single family homes or condos.
-I would also want to see when the zoning changes were made, since the apartment buildings all look new.
+How and why did it develop this way? <br> I would like to look at the zoning map for this area, since it’s clear that only a portion is zoned for high rise apartments and the bordering areas are zoned for single family homes or condos.
+I would also want to see when the zoning changes were made, since the apartment buildings all appear new.

 2. Why are there so many pre-schools in this area? <br>
 There are two pre-schools, and a middle school in this area but the census data said this area had less children than average.
-Are the residents of this area bringing their children to these schools or are they coming from farther away?
+Are the students residents of this area or neighboring areas?

 3. How is this area effected seasonally? <br>
-Unfortunately too longitudal for this class project but this area is next to Green Lake park, which sees an influx of visitors in the summer.
-This area has many restaurants and bar/grills which I imagine see most of their business in the summer months.
-There is also a running store and a cycling store, two activities that many park goers do.
-Interviewing the businesses, counting people in the area, looking at sales numbers would all help paint the seasonal picture.
+Unfortunately, this question is too longitudal for this class project, but this area is next to Green Lake park, which sees an influx of visitors in the summer.
+This area has many restaurants which may see increased business in the summer months.
+There is also a running store and a cycling store; the park draws people for both activies.
+Interviewing the businesses, counting people in the area, and looking at sales numbers would all help paint the seasonal picture.

 {% box IMG_20180131_171418.jpg "Fig 4.
 Green Lake Public Library, Built in 1920" %}